 Do we need more fish?

-It's a bit of dilemma.
+It's a bit of a dilemma.
 If you increase stocking, then you must have the necessary aeration.
 Your plants are now heavy feeders but fall/winter plants are not so much.
 Fish grow, so possibly you will need to reduce their numbers at some point if you become overstocked.
 Rules of thumb might help.

 Increasing fish is an option.